Skip to Content

 • Winter – Frozen waterfall, unique photo opportunities, no crowds but cold and uncomfortable.

->> Book Salish Lodge: Direct | Booking.com
+BOOK: Direct | Booking.com

-Where To Stay Nearby
+Where To Eat

 Salish Lodge and spa with parking lot half empty on a warm day in autumn

-There are two restaurants at Snoqualmie Falls and both are located inside Salish Lodge, which is immediately next to the upper observation deck.
+There’s two restaurants at Snoqualmie Falls and both are located inside Salish Lodge, which is immediately next to the upper observation deck.

-If you are planning to stay for lunch or dinner, we highly recommend you book in advance because Salish Lodge is a hugely popular place to eat.
+Both restaurants are very highly rated and regarded.
+If you’re planning to stay for lunch or dinner, we highly recommend you book in advance because Salish Lodge is a hugely popular place to eat.

-Top rated eateries in the area include:
+Top rated eateries in the area:

+We stopped in at Snoqualmie Falls Brewery after our second visit to the area in autumn and it was fantastic.
 Mark had fish and chips (it’s hard to resist as a British guy living in the US!) with a tasty hazy IPA and Kristen had a burger with a cold crisp cider.

-Snoqualmie Falls Photos
+Our Favorite Snoqualmie Falls Photos

 Distant waterfall through two narrow tree trunks and yellow leaves